mlhartme/stool/README.md

 Stage expiring helps to detect and remove unused stages, which is handy (and sometimes even crucial) if you are not the only user of a server.
 If you receive an email notification that your stage has expired, please check if your stage is still needed.
 If so, adjust the expire date.
 Otherwise, remove the stage.

-### Context

-A *context* specifies a place that can host stages together with the necessary authentication.
-Stool supports Kubernetes contexts and proxy contexts.
-A Kubernetes context is a Kubernetes context whose name is prefixed with `kube-`.
-Use them if you have direct access to Kubernetes (i.e. ~/.kube/config)

-A proxy context has a name, an optional token, and a URL pointing to a Stool server.
-It's used if you have restricted access to Kubernetes only.

-`sc` manages a list of proxy contexts and a current context in its settings.
-You can change the current context permanently with `sc context` or per-invocation with the `-context` global option.

 ### Workspace